 I don’t plan to write much about music or films on this blog, but since Foster the People is one of my favorite bands and I’ve been waiting for the release of this album for more than a year, I couldn’t not write about it.

-One of the first things you can tell about Supermodel it’s that is a really guitar driven album.
-And that’s exactly what lead singer Mark Foster told in interviews before.
-Which makes total sense when you look at their band inspirations.
-They are not alternative bands from recent years, but bands from the ’60s and ’70s like The Beach Boys (their favorite band), The Clash, Kenny G, Jamie Brown, The Weather Report, among others.
+One of the first things you can tell about Supermodel is that it’s a really guitar driven album.
+And that’s exactly what lead singer Mark Foster told in interviews before, which makes total sense when you look at their inspirations.
+Their role models are not alternative bands from recent years, but bands from the ’60s and ’70s like The Beach Boys (their favorite band), The Clash, Kenny G, Jamie Brown, The Weather Report, among others.
 So you can tell they really went further with this album, not only making modern songs but mixing their taste with the kind of music they’ve already done in Torches.
 The tracks “Goat in Trees” and “Fire Escape” are almost all played by a guitar only.
-Not mentioning the melody of the guitar in “Nevermind” is what makes the song what it is.
+Along with “Nevermind”, which is one of the best tracks of the record.

 And speaking on the ’60s and 70’s songs, one thing you can tell about Supermodel is how sort of retro and vintage the album is.
 All songs have some sort of nostalgia feeling, and the production design of the “Coming of Age” video clip proves that Supermodel brings back some of that time period that was used from the influences the band took to build this album.
 Also, the second big thing you can tell about Supermodel is how well produced the songs are.
 Differently from the first album, the band created the songs with six people in the group – yes, there is a new member in the band called Phill.
 So on this album, Foster the People were able to make music that will sound exactly like it will sound on the stage, unlike Torches which started being worked up through their tour.